 - Reduce heat to medium and add the chicken stock mixture.
 Bring to a boil, stirring constantly until thickened.
 Return the chicken to the skillet and simmer until warmed through and the sauce is thickened, about 2 minutes.

 - If desired, garnish with snipped chives.
-Serve over rice or noodles.
+Serve with spaghetto or over rice or noodles.

 - Yield: 6 servings.